Do you wonder how to wear Winter colors in Summer to complement your strong natural coloring?

 Whether you're barbecuing in Brighton or baking in the Tropics, the dramatic tones of the Winter palette are perfect for your warm weather wardrobe.

 A bit of sunshine shows us all off to advantage and these bright contrasts provide lots of mix and and match opportunities for your Summer essentials.

 Although we refer to Seasonal color palettes, it doesn't mean that each set of colors is limited to that particular season of the year.

-In each of the Seasonal palettes there are colors that can be used throughout the year and, indeed, in any climate.
+Now you've found the WINTER colors that flatter YOU, you can use your beautiful colors throughout the year and, indeed in any climate.

 If you have been identified (or identified yourself) as the Winter season, take some time to explore the wide range of colors in the Winter color swatch.

 Your Color Family includes every color in the spectrum and shows you the perfect shade to complement your natural coloring.